 When do Dahlia tubers ship?

-We ship most Dahlias between the first week of April and the first week of May, based on your growing zone.
-The anticipated shipment date for your order may shift because on the local weather forecast and temperatures at the time of shipping.
+We start shipping in the first week of April.
+Orders go out by growing zone and in the order received The anticipated shipment date for your order may shift depending on the local weather forecast and temperatures at the time of shipping.
 We ship from Vermont and check the forecast before shipping any live plants.
-Orders placed in May and June will ship as they come in, we will continue shipping into early June.
-If you have a preference when you would like to receive your Dahlias, you can let us know in the comments field during checkout.
+Orders placed in May will ship in the order that they come in, we continue shipping until the end of May.

-When do gifts, books, seeds and other products ship?
+When do gifts, books, seeds and other bulbs ship?